Summer Session FAQs

 What are the dorms like?

-We have six dorms of various sizes on campus.
-Rising Scholars students are housed in our smaller dorms.
-Each dorm is managed by a house director and several college interns (from four or five in the smaller dorms to eight or nine in the larger dorms).
-Each dorm staff member has advisees with whom they keep in close contact throughout the summer, helping them settle in, and with homework and any issues or questions they may have.
-Your child’s advisor should be your primary contact to address any problems.
-Your advisor’s contact information will be given to you at registration on the first day.
+There are 15 dorms of various sizes on the NMH campus.
+Summer Session students entering grades 7 through 9 are housed in separate dorms from students entering grades 10 through 12.
+Each dorm is managed by a dorm head and several teaching interns (college seniors and recent graduates).
+Each dorm staff member acts as an advisor to a group of students with whom they keep in close contact throughout the summer, helping the students settle in and with homework and any issues or questions they may have.
+The advisor should be parents' primary contact to address any problems.
+Students will receive their advisors' contact information at Registration on the first day.
 Read more about the dorms.

 Can my friend be my roommate?